xbenitogranell/xbenitogranell.github.io/_pages/projects.md

 ### **Paleoecological perspective of resilience**
 I’m interested in studying critical transitions and non-linear ecosystem responses that are rarely captured in monitoring data, among other reasons, because environmental responses tend to be slow and lagged.
 I ask: What insights do abrupt transitions in the palaeoenvironmental record provide about the critical stressors and ecosystem response that give rise to the current state of socio-ecological systems?

-📗 I'm currently developing some of these ideas in the research project [DECISION](1_project) focusing in the Ebro Delta and the potential for past environmental changes to induce long-lasting effects in ecosystem development (both natural and semi-natural habitats).
+📗 I'm currently developing some of these ideas in two research projects ([DECISION](1_project) and [DELTAPULSE](9_project) focusing in the Ebro Delta and the potential for past environmental changes to induce long-lasting effects in ecosystem development (both natural and semi-natural habitats yet socio-environmentally relevant such as riche fields).

 📗 The [PalaeOpen](4_project) COST Action aims at mobilizing multi-proxy paleoecological data communities, improve data sharing workflows (OPEN, FAIR), and inform current and future nature conservation projects.
 My involvement with **PalaeOpen** is on co-leading the aquatic proxies working group to find practical ways bridging aquatic communities (diatoms, chironomids, ostracods, testate amoeba, foraminifera) among them and with terrestrial ecosystems dynamics.